zzonyo/trust-docs-test/source/index.html.md

 ### Q8:Does websocket's position channel push full data or incrementall data each time?

-Subscription of position event: "positions.BTC-USD".The latest position is pushed,including the volumes, available volumes, frozen volumes.If there is no update,it will not be pushed.
+Subscription of position event: "positions.BTC-USDT".The latest position is pushed,including the volumes, available volumes, frozen volumes.If there is no update,it will not be pushed.

 ### Q9: Does websocket's position channel push data when the unrealized profit is updated?

-Subscription of position event: "positions.BTC-USD".It will not be pushed  if only unrealized profit is updated.
+Subscription of position event: "positions.BTC-USDT".It will not be pushed  if only unrealized profit is updated.
 It will be pushed only when position event is updated.

 ### Q10: What is the difference between market detail and trade detail in WS?